Buddy, can you spare a dime? Echoes of '30s in viral crisis?

 President Donald Trump, after a hesitant start, now backs a bold and multi-pronged federal response to the crisis.
 It is just the sort of sweeping government involvement in the economy that was pushed this year by Democratic presidential candidates, well before the viral outbreak, but is almost always resisted by Trump and other Republicans.

-The plan still being negotiated in Congress would deliver, by far, the largest economic rescue plan in U.S. history.
-At somewhere near $2 trillion, the wide-ranging aid package is intended to sustain workers and companies for at least 10 weeks.
+After days of negotiations between congressional leaders and White House officials, Congress edged toward an agreement Tuesday on legislation that would deliver, by far, the largest economic rescue plan in U.S. history.
+At somewhere around $2 trillion, the wide-ranging aid package is intended to sustain workers and companies for at least 10 weeks.
 After that, further help might be needed.

-The package is expected to include, among other things, small business loans to help retain workers; unemployment insurance; added liquidity into the economy; and cash payments for families.
-An earlier $100 billion-plus package swiftly passed by Congress last Wednesday and signed by Trump includes a guarantee of paid sick leave for some workers affected by the virus.
+The final package is expected to include, among other things, one-time cash payments of $1,200 to individuals and $3,000 for a family of four; more generous unemployment benefits for workers sidelined by the virus; an extension of that coverage to gig workers and independent contractors; and small business loans to help retain workers.
+An earlier $100 billion-plus package passed by Congress last Wednesday and signed by Trump includes a guarantee of paid sick leave for some workers affected by the virus.

 A major element of the government's intervention will continue to be the Federal Reserve, which is injecting trillions of dollars in liquidity into the financial system to support key lending programs.
 On Monday, the Fed unleashed its boldest effort yet to protect the U.S. economy by helping companies and governments pay their bills.
 With lending markets threatening to shut down, the Fed's intervention is intended to ensure that households, companies, banks and governments can get the loans they need at a time when their own revenue is drying up.